...

 Kyoto Gyoen National Garden’s Plum and Peach Blossoms

-Southwest of Kyoto Imperial Palace is a plum grove with around 200 plums planted.
-The plums here are mainly grown by crafting plum blossoms from the shrines throughout Kyoto in the 1940s.
+Southwest of the Kyoto Imperial Palace is a plum grove with around 200 trees planted.
+The plums here are mainly grown from seedlings crafted from plum blossoms collected from shrines throughout Kyoto in the 1940s.

 The red plum blossoms north of Demizu-no-Ogawa Stream (出水の小川) bloom the earliest in the entire garden.
 Then, the white plum blossoms in the same area follow closely.